Sabbatical Fellows

 (4) an indication (even if provisional) of your preferred dates of residency, whether you intend to bring family with you, and if you need financial assistance to cover the cost of accommodation, a brief rationale for this

-Application materials should be sent to the MWRC Director, Geordan Hammond (ghammond@nazarene.ac.uk), by 31 January 2024.
+Application materials should be sent to the Interim MWRC Director, David Bundy (dbundy@nazarene.ac.uk), by 31 January 2025.

 For information on the related Visiting Fellow programme and the ‘Orientation to Research in Manchester’ guide, see: mwrc.ac.uk/visiting-fellows/.